-Your most important role as a director is the make sure the organisation is financially viable and that it can pay its debts as and when they fall due.
+Your most important responsibility as a board member is to make sure the organisation is financially viable and that it can pay its debts as and when they fall due (i.e. not insolvent).

-This is great in theory.
-For non-financial people – who likely make up the majority of board positions – when they receive the financial reports, a feeling of overwhelm kicks in [yeah, I’ve been there].
+Unfortunately, for non-financial people – who likely make up the majority of board positions – when they receive the financial reports, a feeling of overwhelm kicks in [yeah, I’ve been there!].